 -- Seek Shelter: Watch for developing thunderstorms.
 Lightning can strike as far as 10 miles from the area where it is raining.
 That's about the distance you can hear thunder.
 If you can hear thunder, you are within striking distance.
 Seek safe shelter immediately.

 -- Stop Outdoor Activities: Most lightning deaths and injuries occur in the summer, where organized outdoor sports activities take place.
 Coaches, camp counselors, and other adults should stop activities at the first roar of thunder to ensure everyone has time to get a large building or enclosed vehicle.
-Leaders of outdoors events should have a written plan that all staff are aware of and enforce.

 -- Things to Avoid Indoors: Inside a building, stay off corded phones, computers and other electrical equipment that put you in direct contact with electricity.
 Stay away from pools, indoor or outdoor; tubs, showers, and other plumbing.
 Buy surge suppressors for key equipment.
 Install ground fault protectors on circuits near water or outdoors.
 When inside, wait 30 minutes after the last strike, before going out again.